precice/precice.github.io/pages/docs/configuration/configuration-basics.md

 {% note %}
 On this page, you also find references to the preCICE API.
 If you are only using (and not developing) an adapter, don't panic: you can use these references to get a better understanding, but you don't need to change anything in your adapter.
 {% endnote %}

-## 0. Dimensions

-The value `dimensions` needs to match the physical dimension of your simulation, i.e. the number of coordinates a vertex has in `setMeshVertex`, etc. Some solvers only support 3D simulation, such as OpenFOAM or CalculiX.
-In this case the adapter maps from 3D to 2D if the preCICE dimension is 2D.
-This, of course, only works if you simulate a quasi-2D scenario with one layer of cells in z direction.

 ## 1. Coupling data